kworam/ProcScript/README.md

     });

-Note that `XHR.makeCorsRequest_Proc` stashes a reference to itself in variable `proc` and passes it to the `PS.procSucceeded` or `PS.procFailed` function.
+Note how `XHR.makeCorsRequest_Proc` stashes a reference to itself in variable `proc` and passes it to the `PS.procSucceeded` or `PS.procFailed` function.

 `PS.procSucceeded` tells ProcScript that the Adapter Proc completed successfully.
 Before calling this function, the Adapter Proc must set the value of its "in-out" or "out" parameters.

 `PS.procFailed` tells ProcScript that the Adapter Proc failed.
-The second parameter to `PS.procFailed` is an error string detailing the reason for the failure.
+The second parameter to `PS.procFailed` is a string containing the reason for the failure.
 ProcScript propagates this error string up the Proc call stack as described in the *_catch and _finally block functions* section of this readme.

 Using Adapter Procs
 ---------------------------------------------------

 Once you have defined an Adapter Proc, you can call it as you would any other Proc.
 Here is an example from the ProcScript demo app: